by Andrew Watters

 This is a tutorial for absolute beginners.

 Before doing anything else, make sure you have Xcode installed.
 Xcode is necessary to compile applications from source.
+It's currently available from the App Store for free.
 You need to reboot your computer after installing, FYI.

 Open system preferences and select Users & Groups.
 Click the lock to make changes.
 Add a new user named "privoxy" with any password you like.
 I suggest "privoxy."
 You can make the user a "sharing only" user if you don't want it to appear in the login window-- your preference.